 This motherboard supports 2 x M.2 slots.

-The first M.2_1 slot conforms to PCIe 4.0, HOWEVER, it ONLY WORKS if you have an 11th gen Core Series processor connected.
-Otherwise it would get disabled.
+The first M.2_1 slot conforms to PCIe 4.0.
+However, it ONLY WORKS at V4.0 if you have an 11th gen Core Series processor connected.
+Otherwise, it would get disabled.

-The second M.2_2 slot connects to the Intel H570 chipset lanes and therefore only work at PCIe v3.0.
+The second M.2_2 slot connects to the Intel H570 chipset lanes and only works at PCIe v3.0.